How to check if an email is phishing

 What if I clicked the link but did not enter anything?

-Close the page, do not download anything, and run a security check if prompted to install software.
-If you entered credentials, change them immediately.
+Close the page, do not download anything, and run a security check if it prompts you to install software.
+If you entered credentials, change them immediately and enable two-factor authentication.

 Should I forward the email to ScamSpot?